Avi-D-coder/concise_thoughts/content/post/Dear_Haskell.md

 #  - wai
 ```

 So `packages` are local directories and other addressable content.
-Not what were looking for.
+Not what we're looking for.

 What about `extra-deps`: